lttng/lttng-docs/contents/using-lttng/instrumenting/c-application/building-linking/dynamic-linking.md

 sought, loaded and unloaded at runtime using `libdl`.

-It has to be noted that, for a variety of reasons, the created shared library will be dynamically _loaded_, as opposed to dynamically _linked_.
+It has to be noted that, for a variety of reasons, the created shared library is be dynamically _loaded_, as opposed to dynamically _linked_.
 The tracepoint provider shared object is, however, linked with `liblttng-ust`, so that `liblttng-ust` is guaranteed to be loaded as soon as the tracepoint provider is.
 If the tracepoint provider is